latex-lsp/texlab/docs/previewing.md

 set synctex-editor-command "code -g %{input}:%{line}"
 ```

-You can execute the search by pressing `Alt+Click` in the PDF document.
+You can execute the search by pressing `Ctrl+Click` in the PDF document.

 ---